Ravens edge Titans in AFC wild card playoffs

 "We finished finally," Jackson said.
 "We finally finished."

 The Titans came out strong with 10 unanswered points in the first half of the game.
-It looked as if they would repeat last year’s playoff matchup but Jackson was able to turn things around when he scored a 48-yard touchdown on third-and-9 to tie it up after Justin Tucker’s 33-yard field goal.
+It looked as if they would repeat last year’s playoff matchup but Jackson was able to turn things around when he scored a 48-yard touchdown on 3rd-and-9 to tie it up after Justin Tucker’s 33-yard field goal.

 A long drive by the Ravens to start the second half would put them on the board again with a 4-yard touchdown by J.K.
 Dobbins.